 Add Long-Tailed Keyword Phrases and Synonyms in the Product Descriptions

 Search engines do not know all of the features for all of the products on your website that a user conducts a search to find.
 For example, a searcher is looking for plus-sized dresses, and you have a whole category of them on your website called “plus-size dresses”.
 Without them searching “plus-size dresses” in exactly this order, the search engines would not understand that the products on your site are relevant to what they are looking for.
 To help them understand, it would make sense to include this phrase in the individual product description as well as the category title.
-Using Google’s Keyword Planner as a free AdWords tool can help you to cover a breadth of keywords under a topic.
+Using Google’s Keyword Planner as a free Google Ads tool can help you to cover a breadth of keywords under a topic.

 Another way to find out how searchers find it is to simply ask them.
 This will also help you to make sure to use language your audience uses.